-Our work complements a recent paper by \citet{HaKoNiOsWe:14} on the properties of set-stable outcomes in general contract networks.
-They show that in general contract networks, under certain conditions, set-stable outcomes coincide with (what we call) \textit{strongly trail-stable} outcomes i.e. those immune to coordinated deviations by a set of firms which is simultaneously signing a trail of contracts.
+Our work complements an important recent paper by \citet{HaKoNiOsWe:14} which shows that in general trading networks, under certain conditions, stable outcomes coincide with chain-stable outcomes i.e. those immune to coordinated deviations by a set of firms which is \textit{simultaneously} signing a trail of contracts.
 Our paper is also related to the stability of (continuous and discrete) network flows discussed by \citet{Flei:09, Flei:14}.
 In these models, agents choose the amount of ``flow'' they receive from upstream and downstream agents and have preferences over who they receive the ``flow'' from.
 The network flow model allows for cycles.
-However, the choice functions in the network flow models are restricted by Kirchhoff's (current) law (the total amount of incoming (current) flow is equal to the total amount of outgoing flow) and in the discrete case, these choice functions are special cases of \citet{Ostr:08}.
-This paper therefore generalizes both of the supply chain and the network flow models, while offering two appealing new stability concepts.
+However, the choice functions in the network flow models are restricted by Kirchhoff's (current) law (the total amount of incoming (current) flow is equal to the total amount of outgoing flow) and in the discrete case these choice functions are special cases of \citet{Ostr:08}.
+This paper therefore generalizes both of the supply chain and the network flow models, while offering two appealing new solution concepts.